anthonybudd/anthonybudd/README.md

 ![Stars](https://img.shields.io/github/stars/anthonybudd/s4?style=social)

 S4 is 100% compatible AWS S3 storage, accessed through Tor and distributed using IPFS.
-Tor acts as a DNS and [IPFS](https://github.com/ipfs/ipfs) acts as a CDN and will make your data permanently accessible and is almost impossible to take offline once it has been published.
+Tor acts as a DNS and [IPFS](https://github.com/ipfs/ipfs) acts as a CDN and will make your data permanently accessible and is almost impossible to take offline.
 A [sidecar docker container](https://github.com/anthonybudd/s4-client) is provided to seamlessly proxy requests from your existing S3 code over Tor to S4.
+Basically it's self-hosted S3 that also makes the data accessible on IPFS.

 - [YouTube Tutorial](https://youtu.be/RMNjpAmCvcQ)